amalbiz/calendar/README.md

 https://dotnet.microsoft.com/en-us/download

-Visual Basic 2022 (not Visual Studio Code):
+Visual Studio 2022 (not Visual Studio Code):

 https://visualstudio.microsoft.com/downloads/
 Make sure to download this specific package if you are installing Visual Studio for the first time.